Dakidhem/yassir-tech-test/readme.md

 ## Features

 - Create a new employee.
-- Get a list of all employees with optional filtering by the date of creation.
+- Get a list of all employees.
 - Get a list of employees by the date of creation.
 - Record employee check-ins and check-outs with comments.
 - Calculate the time duration between check-in and check-out in hours.
-- Secure employee data using a database.

 ## Prerequisites